An exactly solvable asymmetric simple inclusion process: Introduction

 \section{Introduction}

 The asymmetric simple exclusion process (ASEP) in one-dimensions is an extremely well-studied interacting particle system both in statistical physics and in mathematics.
 It is important from the point of view of nonequilibrium statistical physics because it is exactly solvable and explicit calculations have led to a lot of insight into nonequilibrium phenomena in one dimension.
 It has also turned out to be of great interest in different areas of mathematics such as combinatorics, probability theory and representation theory.
 In the ASEP, every site has at most one particle and particles hop preferentially onto neighbouring sites provided they are empty.
 Therefore, one can think of it as a `fermionic' process.
-And indeed, like in fermionic statistics, particles in the ASEP do tend to repel each other.
+And indeed, like in fermionic statistics, particles in the ASEP do tend to repel each other. {The ASEP is an example of an integrable model, and there are generalizations such as the $q$-TASEP with modified rates that are also integrable~\cite{Alexei2014}. }

 It is natural to consider a `bosonic' counterpart of the ASEP, and a symmetric analog known as the \emph{symmetric inclusion process} (SIP) was first introduced and studied in its own right by Giardin\`a--Redig--Vafayi~\cite{giardina-redig-vafayi-2010} from the point of view of obtaining correlation inequalities.
 We add that a model very similar in spirit is implicit in the works of Giardin\`a--Kurchan--Redig~\cite[Section~III]{giardina-kurchan-redig-2007} and Giardin\`a--Kurchan--Redig--Vafayi~\cite[Section~5.2]{giardina-kurchan-redig-vafayi-2009}, where they obtain it as the dual of a system with Brownian interactions.
 Unlike the ASEP, the inclusion process permits multiple particles per site and the dynamics promotes aggregation.
 Roughly speaking, if two neighbouring sites have $a$ and $b$ particles, the rate in the SIP at which a particle moves from the first to the second is $a( \rf + b)$ and from the second to the first is $b( \rf + a)$, where $\rf$ is a free parameter, called the \emph{diffusion parameter} in the literature.